leegee1080/Quest-Dream/README.md

 - [ ] Main menu
    - [x] credits menu
    - [ ] character select on new game
+      - [ ] sprites of each hero on each button
+      - [ ] button is un-clickable when the hero is not unlocked yet
+      - [ ] clicking on a locked hero unlocks it and spends the correct money
    - [x] how to play button
 - [ ] Sound system
    - [ ] as a class child of game controller